Pavitra Rishta: Ratings

+Reboot series

+After this rerun received good ratings, they decided to bring a new series.
+A series titled Pavitra Rishta – It's Never too Late aired on ZEE5 from 15 September 2021 starring Ankita Lokhande reprising her role as Archana and Shaheer Sheikh as Manav.

 Accolades

 Pavitra Rishta received several awards and nominations.
 Lokhande and Rajput received multiple awards for their roles Archana and Manav in the Best Actress and Best Actor categories, as has Nadkarni in the Best Negative Actress category and Ekta Kapoor in the Best Serial category.